 Honors and Awards

-Several honors and awards were given to Mr. Fremin for his outstanding service and achievements.
+Several honors and awards were given to Brandon Fremin for his outstanding service and achievements.
 These include three Navy and Marine Corps Achievement Medal in the years 1997, 1999, and 2000, a Selected Marine Corps Reserve Medal awarded in 1997, and a National Defense Service Medal awarded in 1995.
 Outside the United States Marine Corps, Mr. Fremin also received academic honors in the Southeastern Louisiana University for being on the Dean’s List for Academic Achievement from 1996 to 1998.
 His exceptional work in the Paul M. Herbert Law Center at Louisiana State University was also acknowledged.
-Mr. Fremin was a Student Member of the Wex Malone Inn of Court from 2002 to 2003 and was a Louisiana State University Board of Supervisors Scholarship recipient from 2001 to 2003.
+U.S. Attorney Fremin was a Student Member of the Wex Malone Inn of Court from 2002 to 2003 and was a Louisiana State University Board of Supervisors Scholarship recipient from 2001 to 2003.

 Bar and Court Admissions

 Since 2003, Mr. Fremin has been an active member of the Louisiana State Bar Association.
 Additionally, he is an active member of the Baton Rouge Bar Association since 2005.
 Mr. Fremin was also admitted to practice in the Federal District Court of the Middle District of Louisiana since 2012.